The signup form can be found at the bottom of the flyer —> here

 It is recommended that helmet, goggles, boots, gloves and any other protective equipment be worn throughout the weekend.

-All bikes should be licensed and insured.
+All bikes must be licensed and insured.

 The evening meal will be served at around 5 PM.
 The menu items haven’t been finalized yet for this year however in the past the fire company has served ham, hot sausage, beans, salads, cake, beverage.